 As a rule, I disagree with everything.
 Then, I look for exceptions.

 My name is Tomasz Goetel.
-In “The Flying Fish”, I write about what bothers me.
+In “The Flying Fish”, I write about what bothers me—I air my grievances.

-casinos, gambling, and the psychology of playing blackjack (and maybe poker) for a living,
+I know about casinos, gambling, and the psychosomatics of playing blackjack (and maybe poker and online poker) for a living,

 Table games on casino floors had been my university.